grumat/glossy-msp430/README.md

 The ``constexpr`` keyword sits like a *glove* to embedded development as most peripheral register addresses are pure constants.

-So very complex logic decisions are simplified wherever possible during compile time for every ``constexpr`` in the template library and unnecessary code are automatically remved and the final result is just a couple of lines.
+So very complex logic decisions are simplified wherever possible during compile time for every ``constexpr`` in the template library and unnecessary code are automatically removed and the final result is just a couple of lines.